 Listening is different than hearing and is one of those things that can be selective.
 We can choose what we want to hear.
 We can sift through the muck and pick up what we hoped to hear.
 We can ignore the really important things and focus only on the things that apply to us.

 The art of being a good listener is slowly fading from our existence.
-We’re being fed so much information electronically, through the news media, the cacophony of outside “noise” that it makes us crazy and impossible to listen.
-Our minds act like sieves, sifting through it all and trying to make sense of it.
+We’re being fed so much information electronically, that it’s almost impossible to listen.
+Our minds act like sieves, sorting through it all and trying to make sense of it.